Nguyễn Công Phượng: 2018 AFF Championship

 Công Phượng was an important player of Vietnam squad at 2018 AFF Championship when he scored 3 goals including two in group stage, against Laos in the first match, Malaysia in the second match and one in the 2nd leg of semi-finals, against Philippines at Mỹ Đình National Stadium.
 In the finals, Vietnam defeated Malaysia to became champions after 10 years.

-2019 Asian Cup
+2019 AFC Asian Cup

 Selected for the 2019 Asian Cup, Phượng scored 2 goals in the continental tournament.
 His first goal of the tournament in the first match against Iraq where he scored the second goal of Vietnam, although Vietnam were defeated 2–3.
 In the round of 16 on 20 January, Công Phượng had equalized against Jordan in the early second half, before Vietnam eliminated the Al-Nashama on penalty shoot-out; thus contributing to the very good course of the Golden Dragons, quarter finalists to everyone's surprise of the continental edition.